Pocklington School

 Pocklington School is a private day and boarding school in Pocklington, East Riding of Yorkshire, England.
 It was founded in 1514 by John Dolman.
 The school is situated in 50 acre of land, on the outskirts of the small market town, 12 mi from York and 26 mi from Hull.
-It is the 67th oldest school in the United Kingdom and celebrated its 500th birthday in 2014.
+It is the 67th oldest school in the United Kingdom and celebrated its 500th anniversary in 2014.